IbrahimAmin2024/Tools/Sublime Text Editor Full/README.md

 ## Article {to know how it work}
 >https://zhuanlan.zhihu.com/p/630422437

 >https://hexed.it/

 ##lets start {dont make any efforts}
->copy sublit text .exe to:
-C:\Program Files\Sublime Text
+>copy sublit text .exe to C:\Program Files\Sublime Text

 >open then insert this License